megha123446/personal-project/README.md

-# personal-project
-Personal project repository
+# Personal Project

+This is a personal GitHub project created by megha123446.
+It demonstrates basic Git operations such as clone, commit, and push.